qtrinh/qpipeline/USAGE.md

         qpipeline vcf
 ```

-Each file format has multiple modes supporting different tasks.
+Each file format (txt, fasta, fastq, etc. ) has multiple modes supporting different tasks.
 For example, **_qpipeline tabix_** currently supported two tasks: (1) annotate a VCF file against a BED database file; and (2) annotate a VCF file against a VCF database file.
 ```
 Utils for annotating VCF files using tabix.